 Benefits of Header Bidding for Publishers

-Greater fill rate and revenue: Greater number of advertisers participate in the auction automatically increases the chance of getting a better fill rate.
+Greater fill rate and revenue: Greater number of advertisers participating in the auction automatically increases the chance of getting a better fill rate.
 Each impression is auctioned optimally by comparing bids from all the demand partners.
-This and the fact that more advertisers can participate in the bidding, increases the overall revenue for the publisher.
+This and the fact that more advertisers can participate in the bidding increases the overall revenue for the publisher.

-Transparency: Since inventory is sold on a per-impression basis in header bidding, publisher can keep track of the ad transactions data for each impression.
-Furthermore, the process makes it easier for publishers to confirm that an impression has been sold and the ad served.
+Transparency: Since inventory is sold on a per-impression basis in header bidding, the publisher can keep track of the ad transaction data for each impression.
+Furthermore, the process makes it easier for publishers to confirm that an impression has been sold and the asa are served.

 Benefits of Header Bidding for Advertisers